 The same year he arrived in Rogersville, the Reverend Franklin established Swift Memorial Institute and served as its principal and later as its president.
 For ten years, classes were conducted in the church.
-Ten years after the school's founding, the academy's first structure was actualized and named in honor of the Reverend Elijah

-E. Swift, president of the Board of Missions for Freedmen and pastor of the First Presbyterian Church of Pennsylvania.
+Ten years after the school's founding, the academy's first structure was actualized and named in honor of the Reverend Elijah E. Swift, president of the Board of Missions for Freedmen and pastor of the First Presbyterian Church of Pennsylvania.
 In 1901, because the state's legislative body enacted a statute that closed Maryville College's doors to African Americans, the school's board of trustees voted to convey \$25,000 of its endowment to Swift Memorial Institute.
 The \$25,000 transfer carried with it the prerequisite that the Board of Missions for Freedmen erect a dormitory for male students and that the educational institution be elevated to a four-year college.
 Through the endeavors of Dr. Mary E. Holmes of Rockford, Illinois, and friends of Dr. Swift, the Freedmen's Board built a three-story men's dormitory in 1903.
 A year later, Swift Memorial Institute became Swift Memorial College offering a four-year curriculum.
 By 1913, the women's dormitory was inadequate to meet the school's needs, and two wings were added to the main building for dormitory use.

 Under President Franklin's leadership, the school experienced growth and prosperity.
 Franklin retired at the end of the 1926 academic year, and he was succeeded by the Reverend Dr. C. E. Tucker, pastor of the Leonard Street Presbyterian Church in Chattanooga, Tennessee.
-During the beginning of Dr. Tucker's administration, the Tennessee Board of Education began its program of evaluating all educational institutions.
-The state board gave Swift credit for only one year of its four-year curriculum.
-Dr. Turner began the process of reorganizing the school.
-Three years later, the curriculum was standardized and two years of fully accredited college courses were offered.
+During the beginning of Dr. Tucker's administration, the courses were offered.
 Swift Memorial College became Swift Memorial Junior College.
 As a junior college, the school flourished and continued its mission of providing an education to students from Tennessee and other southern states.